Empirical Big Data Research: A Systematic Literature Mapping: Analysis

 From the total of 1749 included studies, Figure \ref{fig:5staryearhistogram} depicts the distribution of the included studies sorted by publication year.
 Starting with a total of 3 papers in 2009-2011, we see that in 2012 there was an increase in relevant publications and near fourfold in 2013, this trend continues into 2014.
 So, we can state there is a clear up-going trend in relevant publications.

 Of the 210 included studies, 151 could be mapped onto one or more of the V's, the remaining 59 are papers describing Big Data technologies applied to application areas.
 In the VENN diagram we chose to exclude to view the application areas and keep the focus on the V's.
-The most addressed area is velocity with 60 publications, followed by variety with 31 and volume with 22.
-The combination of volume and velocity is most used with 22 included contributions, whereas volume and variety is mentioned in combination 7 times.
-Finally, variety and velocity have five included contributions and only four studies \cite{Ding2014,Ferrera2013,Liang2014a,Zhao2013} mention all three of the main areas of Big Data.
+The most addressed area is volume with 85 publications, followed by variety with 33 and velocity with 11.
+Research addressing both variety and volume is most prominent with 11 included contributions, whereas volume and velocity is combined 5 times.
+Finally, variety and velocity have five included contributions and only four studies \cite{Ding2014,Ferrera2013,Lasalle2014,Liang2014a} mention all three of the main areas of Big Data.
 From this we can conclude that the most mature areas in terms of published results are Velocity and Volume.
 We do want to note that many of the contributions mention Hadoop and MapReduce as a basis platform while the focus of content is directed towards velocity and/or variety.
-This can potentially indicate that the storage is taken for granted when this is used.
+This may indicate that the storage is taken for granted when this is used.

 Table~\ref{tab:totalpublications} and Figure~\ref{fig:inclusionpercentagepermappedregion} give an overview of the total number of journal papers per year that we have assessed, as well as the number of included paper.
 It becomes very clear that the majority of publications do not have empirical findings.
 These numbers are also presented in Figure~\ref{fig:5staryearhistogram} (included papers per year) and Figure~\ref{fig:allyearhistogram} (total papers per year).
-The Inclusion percentage is graphed in Figure~\ref{fig:includedstudiesgraph}
+The inclusion percentage can be seen graphed in Figure~\ref{fig:includedstudiespercentagegraph} and also per V and Application area in Figure~\ref{fig:includedstudiesgraph}

 We have mapped the included studies to 4 categories, Variety, Velocity, Volume and Application area.
 The latter means that a paper does contribute empirically to Big Data by applying Big Data technology to a field, however, without forwarding the technology itself.
 Some papers address multiple V's, and if so, are mapped accordingly.
 Hence, the total number of V's is higher than the total number of included papers.